leon4rd/test/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
+Now it’s Hans free.